KabeerH/BTP405-Activity5/README.md

 ```bash
 python server.py
 ```
-4. Connect client.py with the server
+4. Connect client.py with the server on another command based terminal (for each client)
 ```bash
 python client.py
 ```